RyanLHicks/nuclear_reactors_sql/README.md

   ## Questions
   ### What are the major demographics and industry leaders for nuclear power since 1954?
-  **What is the most common reactor type and for each country?
+  **1. What is the most common reactor type and for each country?
 What is the percentage for each reactor type for each country?**
 - SQL Query and Raw Data:
   - [Counts total reactors per type worldwide](https://github.com/user-attachments/assets/aedb2912-e5bb-4f7d-9684-75d586dc36f5)
   - [Each reactor type for each country](https://github.com/user-attachments/assets/dfd1b897-b28d-4b4d-8379-69ac4d1700e8)
   - [CTE to find country reactor type percentage of all operational reactors per country](https://github.com/user-attachments/assets/bdd409f1-342e-48e7-a17a-79b62214fdb9)

 - Visualization
   - Each reactor type for each country:
     <img width="1600" height="800" alt="Q1" src="https://github.com/user-attachments/assets/d1f47670-aabb-4c5d-a609-81b0ef2ac809" />